rusic/documentation/getting-started/downloading.md

 {% include imagecenter.html image="/assets/content/getting-started/mamp-server-options.png" alt="server options" %}

-Click the grey folder icon next to "Document Root", and then select the ```public``` folder inside the Theme Viewer download.
+Click the grey folder icon next to "Document Root", and then select the ```public``` folder inside the TDK download.
 Click OK to confirm your changes.

 You should be taken back to the main menu in the MAMP window.
 Click **Start Servers**.
 Once loaded, the symbol will turn green: